Album Review: The XX, Co-Exist

 This track will make you want to do rhythmic punching or drunk dial your ex (maybe even both).

 I will say that this is the kind of album you have to “be in a mood” for.
-Many of the songs of are slower, paced tracks.
+Many of the songs are slower, paced tracks.
 Not that it’s a terrible thing, it’s just not the kind of album you’ll put on when having friends over.
-I find myself returning to the few upbeat tracks on the album such as “Fiction,” “Swept Away,” or the aforementioned “Sunset” because they don’t make me want to drink a bottle of whiskey and think about the girl that turned me down for a date during my sophomore year of college.
+I find myself returning to the few upbeat tracks on the album such as “Fiction,” “Swept Away,” or the aforementioned “Sunset” because they don’t make me want to stare into the middle distance and think about the time I said “you, too” after a server told me to enjoy my meal.
 The bread and butter of The XX is, of course, their dreamy yet emotionally charged tracks.
 However, I think they really excel at making upbeat pop tunes (something that Jamie XX did on his solo project In Colour).

 So, this is the part where I give the album some arbitrary score or measurement of approval.
 I’m not going to do that because it’s dumb and ultimately doesn’t give a reader an indication of whether they should listen to it.
 It’s just a number or a letter.
 1 to you could be a 10 to me.